Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 Baños to Quilotoa

-Quilotoa is located close by the small town of Baños de Agua Santa (more commonly, Baños) which is another popular destination for travelers and is particularly famous for its adventure sports.
+Quilotoa is located close to the small town of Baños de Agua Santa (more commonly, Baños) which is another popular destination for travelers and is particularly famous for its adventure sports.

 While only a 3-hour direct drive away, there is no direct bus between the two cities, so you’ll have to travel through Latacunga if you don’t have private transportation.